Apple released the current icons and design style of iOS back in 2013.

-Well Apple has always put usability at the heart of everything they do.
+Apple has always put usability at the heart of everything they do.
 At least they did when Steve Jobs was alive.
 This meant designing beautiful products that we all love to use.

 But these days the iOS design is poor making me conclude that Apple sucks at software design.

-Apple logo orientation debate
+Apple logo orientation on MacBook

-For those of you that don’t know the story there was once was a time when that iconic logo that shines from the top of Apple notebooks was positioned upside down.
+For those of you that don’t know the story, there was once was a time when that iconic logo that shines from the top of Apple notebooks was positioned upside down.

 This was no mistake.
-In fact the Apple Design Group had discussed the issue of the Apple logo on the lid extensively.
+In fact, the Apple Design Group had discussed the issue of the Apple logo on the lid extensively.

-They realised the logo on the laptop is a visual clue that guides users to open the screen correctly.
+They realized the logo on the laptop is a visual clue that guides users to open the screen correctly.
 You will naturally orientate the logo so you see it the right way round before trying to open the lid.
 However the logo is upside down when the screen is open – so everyone else sees the logo the wrong way round.

 If the logo is turned around then it is the right way up when the laptop is open but it confuses new owners as it is upside down when they try to open it.